snhirsch/mustang-midi-bridge/README.md

 otherwise wait a bit until I can refine the packaging and arrange to have the various pieces configured from a common setup file.

+You can still invoke the bridge on the command line, but there will be no output to the console and it no longer responds to keypress input.
+Enter Ctrl-C (SIGINT) to exit.

 Support added for amp and effects models specific to the Mustang v2 products.
 This has had only limited testing.

-Added a python script to exercise the bridge.
+Added a python script to drive regression testing.

 # Introduction

-The intent is to implement the published MIDI spec for the Fender Mustang Floor pedal with whatever extensions are necessary to expose features added to the 'v2' series.
+Mustang bridge implements about 99% of the published MIDI spec for the Fender Mustang Floor pedal with extensions to support features added to the 'v2' series.

 I am developing on a Ubuntu Precise desktop machine, but the code is routinely tested on a Raspberry Pi 'B' and Beagelbone Green to ensure